Overview · ← Project plan

 Lease anniversary / renewalCommitted and loyal, they re-signed.Auto-text at renewal

-The machine: the worker watches Entrata (move-in date, anniversary) + our DB (recognition sends) and fires the ask by text from the ownership number with a smart link to Google + Apartments.com.
+The machine: the worker watches Entrata (move-in date, anniversary) + our DB (recognition sends) and fires the ask by text from the ownership number with a smart link to Google + Apartments.com, after the consent check in section 2 (SMS opt-in, both the LEAD and RESIDENT sides, no preference means no send).
 The same ask invites a short on-site testimonial (a line + optional photo).
 Public reviews flow back into the ILS scorecard (rank) and onto the site; testimonials feed the footholdboise.com funnel (homepage + property pages) to lift land-to-apply.
 Every ask is logged to Entrata.
+(Rule 2: the ask still sends over Twilio, the Entrata note queues in the outbox until writes are signed off.
+The event triggers, the 12-month suppression, and the monitoring are all reads and run normally.)

 Don't spam.
 We ask at events, but never re-ask a resident who's left a public review in the last ~12 months, and we space the touches so it never reads like a campaign.
 One good ask at a real high beats five nags.